Ultimate Gluten-Free Disneyland Paris Guide (Updated for 2026)

 Gluten-Free Snacks & Sweet Treats at Disneyland Paris 🍭

 Let’s talk fun stuff!
-You can find a few safe goodies:
+You can still find a few safe goodies around the parks:

-– Individually wrapped macarons and marshmallows (check allergy info).
+Individually wrapped macarons and marshmallows — always check the allergen labels.

-• Fresh fruit cups and some packaged crisps/chips in select shops.
+• Fresh fruit cups and some packaged crisps available in select shops.

 Tips for Coeliac & Gluten-Free Guests at DLP 💡

-• Ask for the “Allergies” Menu: Every restaurant has one (in French and sometimes English).
+• Ask for the “Allergies” menu: Every restaurant has one (usually in French, sometimes English).

-• Bring a translation card: If your French is “rusty” (or, in my case, exists only for ordering wine).
+• Bring a translation card: Especially helpful if your French only extends to ordering wine.

-• Avoid buffets at busy times: First sitting is safest to avoid cross-contamination.
+• Avoid buffets at peak times: First sitting is safest.

-• Pack backup snacks: Especially if you’re fussy or worried about limited variety.
+• Pack backup snacks: Especially for kids or fussy eaters.

 Sample Gluten-Free Day at Disneyland Paris 🗓️

-Hotel buffet with GF bread/toast (request from staff).
+• Breakfast: Hotel buffet with gluten-free bread/toast (request from staff).

-Fruit cup or safe treat from Boardwalk Candy Palace.
+• Morning snack: Fruit cup or wrapped treat from Boardwalk Candy Palace.

-Allergy set meal at Café Hyperion or a sit-down at Agrabah Café.
+• Lunch: Allergy set meal at Café Hyperion or table service at Agrabah Café.

 Frequently Asked Questions 🤷